 - You are familiar with XAF application architecture.

-- Create an XAF Application - create a Blazor XAF application and specify its connection strings.
+- Create an XAF Application - create an ASP.NET Core Blazor XAF application and specify its connection strings.

 - Define the Data Model and Relationships - define the data model that serves as a base for the application’s CRUD UI.

 - Customize the Application UI and Behavior - customize the auto-generated UI’s structure and metadata and implement custom user interaction.

 - Reuse Implemented Functionality - add modules to your applications to enable additional functionality.

 - Read Frequently Asked Questions - Blazor UI (FAQ)

 - Try XAF demos.